swiftlang/sourcekit-lsp/Documentation/Modules.md

 ### BuildSystemIntegration

-Defines the queries SourceKit-LSP can ask of a a build system, like getting compiler arguments for a file.
-Finding a target’s dependencies or preparing a target.
+Defines the queries SourceKit-LSP can ask of a build system, like getting compiler arguments for a file, finding a target’s dependencies or preparing a target.

 ### CAtomics